Chapter 7: Fells Point

 Maren held her gaze.
 “I know your daughter deserved better than that building.”

 Something shifted behind Delores’s eyes.
-A gate opening or a wall going down — Maren couldn’t tell which, and it didn’t matter because the effect was the same.
 The old woman’s mouth pressed tight, released, pressed tight again.

 “Keisha,” Delores said.
 Just the name.
 Testing the weight of it in her mouth like she needed to make sure it still worked.